BDC Hamburger Icon

 • Any business that makes sales on credit

 While these businesses are required to use accrual accounting, your business can choose to use it.
-Consequently, most companies that are allowed to use cash accounting do so because it’s easier to implement.
+Many companies that are allowed to use cash accounting do so because it’s easier to implement.
 Nevertheless, most small businesses use accrual accounting.

-The differences between cash and accrual accounting may seem like semantics, but it determines when to book revenue and expenses.
-This can have a significant impact on the condition of your company as it appears on paper – and, therefore, has serious implications if you’re looking to buy or sell the business, or raise or borrow money.
+The differences between cash and accrual accounting may seem like semantics, but this choice determines when you’ll book revenue and expenses.
+Your decision can significantly impact how your company appears on paper; also, it may have serious implications if you’re looking to buy or sell the business or raise or borrow money.

 author image